curtwelch/RoboND-Rover-Project/writeup.md

 ##### Map updates

-My code maintains multiple maps separate from the "worldmap" used for the accuracy grading and the screen display.
-I choose not to modify how the worldmap worked, since it was related to the "scoring" of this project.
+My code maintains multiple maps separate from the "world map" used for the accuracy grading and the screen display.
+I choose not to modify how the world map worked, since it was related to the "scoring" of this project.
 So I added additional maps to help my rover.

 I first update the world map with every grid that "seems" like it might be bad.
 ButUT,  limit the "bad" pixels to a fixed distance away from the frover, so the world map never has "bad" (red) data more than a given distance away form where the rover has been (50 m or so??).